traversaal-ai/home-depot-traversaal-workshop/delivery-agent-exercises/exercise_2_risk_assessment/README.md

 4. Uses MCP to integrate weather service
 5. Aggregates risks into actionable insights

-## Key Patterns
+## Learning Outcomes

-- External model integration
+By completing this exercise, you will be able to:
+- Integrate external AI models to enhance agent capabilities with specialized intelligence
-- Model Context Protocol (MCP) usage
+- Implement Model Context Protocol (MCP) to connect agents with external services like weather APIs
-- Parallel risk assessment
+- Design and execute parallel risk assessment workflows for multi-factor analysis
-- Structured JSON output for downstream use
+- Structure agent outputs as JSON for seamless integration with downstream systems
+- Aggregate multiple risk factors into actionable insights for decision-making

 ## MCP Integration